 Vehicle eligibility criteria and requirements (condition, safety, state inspections, and other factors)

-Terms for cancellation and how notice must be given
+Terms for cancellation

-Seller’s insurance requirements while the vehicle is on consignment
+Seller’s insurance requirements while on consignment

 Vehicle titles remain in the seller’s name until the vehicle is sold.